akveo/react-native-ui-kitten/CONTRIBUTING.md

 ## <a name="run"></a> Run playground

-React-native-ui-kitten contains playground module which allows you to debug quickly your changes.
+react-native-ui-kitten contains playground module which allows you to debug quickly your changes.
 See the project in [playground directory](src/playground).
 To run it you should:
 * Clone this repo